paudelrosario/ftw-journal/templates/entry.md

 ### Mini reflection (3–5 sentences)
 What surprised me?
 What would I do differently next time?
 What will I watch out for in production?

+### BONUS: What is a meme that best describes what you feel or your learning today?